Birds of North Carolina:

 Piedmont Migrant and winter resident, and scarce breeder, declining.
 Primarily an uncommon to (formerly) fairly common fall migrant, and uncommon winter resident (and in spring).
 Very rare to rare in summer, mainly in the western portions and foothills, breeding at least sporadically, east to the Fall Line (has nested in Wake).
 The species seldom nests in the same area from year to year, so it is difficult to assess population trends, though a few birds nest in the Piedmont each year.
 Primarily seen from late Aug to early May.
 Peak counts: 63 at a hawk migration site in the foothills, Pilot Mountain, 1 Sep 1987.

 Mountains Permanent resident, with migratory movements, declining.
 Fairly common (to occasionally common after a cold front) in fall migration, especially as noted from hawk watch sites; uncommon winter resident and in spring, and rare to (formerly) uncommon breeder; breeds at all elevations, though rare above 5,500 feet elevation.
+There are few actual breeding records, as finding nests is quite difficult.
+Notable was a nest containing two juveniles at Grandfather Mountain (Watauga), seen on 11 Jul 2024; and begging calls were heard coming from a presumed nest on Roan Mountain (Mitchell) on 19 Jul 2024.
 Most common in Sep-Oct.
 Peak counts: ??

 Finding Tips Accipiters can be difficult to target for observation, because habitat is abundant, and they can occur at any time, often just for brief glimpses.
 To intentionally look for Sharp-shinned, your best chance is along the immediate coast (barrier islands) on the first day in fall after a strong cold front.
 Hawk-watching sites in the mountains in Sep or Oct can be fairly good for seeing them.